sql-machine-learning/elasticdl/doc/parameter_server.md

 5. monitor cluster, and increase or decrease worker according to priority

-### Pserver
+## Pserver

-- provide kv store service, worker could push/pull <key, value> to the pserver
+- Pserver provides kv store service, and workers could push/pull <key, value> to the pserver
-- provide optimize service, apply gradients to parameters and update back to kv store
+- Pserver provides optimize service, apply gradients to parameters and update back to kv store

 Workflow: